-- 44.1 An Operator shall not cause or allow any person to tout or solicit any person to hire any Private Hire vehicle. - The Operator shall not cause or permit the words 'taxi' or 'cab' on any Private Hire vehicle operated by them or operating under their Operators licence. - 44.3 The Operator's licence must be displayed on the business premises and the Operator will, on the request of an authorised officer or any police constable, produce their operator's licence for inspection.
+- 44.1 An Operator shall not cause or allow any person to tout or solicit any person to hire or be carried for hire in any Private Hire vehicle. - The Operator shall not cause or permit the words 'taxi' or 'cab' on any Private Hire vehicle operated by them or operating under their Operators licence. - 44.3 The Operator's licence must be displayed on the business premises and the Operator will, on the request of an authorised officer or any police constable, produce their operator's licence for inspection.